advance100/doc_webpack/webpack-dev-server.md

 To teach _webpack_ to make requests (for chunk loading or HMR) to the _webpack-dev-server_ you need to provide **a full URL in the `output.publicPath`** option.

-To make a connection between _webpack-dev-server_ and its runtime best use the _inline mode_ with `--inline`.
+To make a connection between _webpack-dev-server_ and its runtime best, use the _inline mode_ with `--inline`.
 The _webpack-dev-server_ CLI automatically includes an entry point which establishes a WebSocket connection.
 (You can also use the _iframe_ mode if you point `--content-base` of the _webpack-dev-server_ to your backend server.  **If you need a websocket connection to your backend server**, you'll have to use iframe mode.

 When you use the _inline mode_ just open the backend server URL in your web browsers.
 (If you use the _iframe mode_ open the `/webpack-dev-server/` prefixed URL of the _webpack-dev-server_.)